Your Quick Answer:

 1. Verify Your YouTube Account

 The unverified accounts on YouTube are not allowed to upload a video that’s more than minutes.
-If you have got a basic YouTube account that’s not verified, you can only upload videos that are less than 15 minutes, or else, it won’t get uploaded and stuck at processing.
+If you have a basic YouTube account that’s not verified, you can only upload videos that are less than 15 minutes, or else, it won’t get uploaded and stuck at processing.

 But if you have a verified account, you’ll never face processing issues that are related to the length of the video.
 Therefore, the best solution that can help you fix as well as avoid this kind of issue in the future is to verify your YouTube account.

-Verifying your youtube account requires you to follow certain particular steps that are mentioned below:
+Verifying your YouTube account requires you to follow certain particular steps that are mentioned below:

 🔴 Steps To Follow: